On the GIT Quotient Space of Quintic Surfaces

-The intersection of the surface with one of the hyperplanes $H$ is the union of a conic and a transversal triple line supported on $L$. \item $\Delta$ contains a double line $L^2$ supporting a special triple point whose tangent cone is the union of a double plane $H^2$ and another one.
-At the completion of the local ring, the equation associated to the triple point has the form:
+The intersection of the surface with one of the above hyperplanes $H$ is a union of a conic and a transversal triple line supported on $L$. \item $\Delta$ contains a double line $L^2$ supporting a special triple point whose tangent cone is a union of a double plane $H^2$ and another plane.
+At the completion of the local ring, the equation associated to the triple point has the following form

-The intersection of the surface with the hyperplane $H$ is the union of a quadruple line supported on $L$ and another line. \end{enumerate} \end{prop} \begin{rmk} A converse result will require an individual analysis which is carried out in Proposition \ref{trpq} and partially in \ref{projdp}.
-For an analogous result in quartic surfaces see \cite[Thm 2.4]{shah4} \end{rmk} \begin{proof} We suppose the quintic surface is strictly semistable.
-By Proposition \ref{prop:maximalsemistableops}, we only need to find the geometric characterization of the zero set associated to the equations $F_{\lambda_i}(x_0,x_1,x_2,x_3)$ for $ 1 \leq k \leq 6$.
-Our proposition describes the main geometric features of these surfaces.
-In particular, the intersection of the corresponding generic surface with its bad flag $p_{\lambda_i} \in L_{\lambda_i} \subset H_{\lambda_i}$ which singles out the destabilizing singularity.
-The equation associated to the first case is:
+The intersection of the surface with the hyperplane $H$ is a union of a quadruple line supported on $L$ and another line. \end{enumerate} \end{prop} \begin{proof} We suppose the quintic surface is strictly semi-stable.
+By Proposition \ref{prop:maximalsemistableops}, we only need to find the geometric characterization of the quintics defined by the equations $F_{\lambda_i}$ for $ 1 \leq i \leq 6$.
+The statement describes the intersection of these surfaces with the corresponding flag $(F_n)_{\lambda_i}$.
+We order the cases as in the statement.
+The equation associated to the first case is

-The equation associated to the second case is:
+The equation associated to the second case is

-The equation, $F_{\lambda_4} $, associated to the third case is :
+The equation associated to the third case is